MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -RecoverableItemsQuota
-!!!
-Exchange Server 2013

-The RecoverableItemsQuota parameter specifies the size limit for the Recoverable Items folder for a remote mailbox or remote archive mailbox in the cloud-based service.

-!!!
-Exchange Server 2016

 The RecoverableItemsQuota parameter specifies the maximum size for the Recoverable Items folder of the mailbox.
 If the Recoverable Items folder reaches or exceeds this size, it no longer accepts messages.

 A valid value is a number up to 1.999999999 terabytes (2199023254528 bytes) or the value unlimited.
 The default value is 30 gigabytes (32212254720 bytes).